Alanim/universal-pokemon-randomizer-zx-with-stone-evos/README.md

 # Info

 This fork was made to solely implement an idea for a moon stone only evo mode.
 It will only work with FireRed/LeafGreen, no other games are currently supported.
 Comrade_dik_dik did 99.99% of the work for this fork.
+If anything isn't quite correct with credits or links that's my bad, I tried my best.

 Have a look at the [release page](https://github.com/Alanim/universal-pokemon-randomizer-zx-with-stone-evos/releases) for changelogs and downloads.